Drive sales on autopilot with ecommerce-focused featuresSee Features

 Automated workflows usually come in handy presets that are optimized for everyday performance.
 However, they can be easily customized to fit your specific needs.

-The holiday season is a good time to target your automations with more advanced settings, including things like:
+When working on your ecommerce holiday planning, make sure to target your automations with more advanced settings, including things like:

 - Abandoned cart automation based on order value: If the order value is high, you can adjust your percentage discount to increase your chances of making the sale.